cbogart/AutoGrafoni/README.md

 - Some books may have formatting issues that affect the conversion
 - Text wrapping is optimized for readability with natural line breaks

+## To Do
+- Text wrapping doesn't currently play well with placement in the PDF, so the scale gets all wonky.
+- Consider different punctuation handling

 ## License

 This script is provided as-is for educational and personal use.

+## References

+Hitlofi, Iven (1913).
+"Complete ELementary Instructor in Grafoni: A New Phonography; A World-Shorthand". https://drive.google.com/file/d/1HzReKI8w2_57kkeVKwTHKKghNFOSosEn/view